Mac Jones Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- In one matchup against the Dolphins, Jones recorded 281 passing yards, 38.5 yards higher than his over/under for Sunday.
+- Jones' 281 passing yards one matchup against the Dolphins are 42.5 more yards than his over/under in Sunday's game.

-- Jones threw a touchdown pass in that contest against the Dolphins.
+- Jones threw a touchdown pass in that outing against the Dolphins.

-- This week Jones will face the NFL's 19th-ranked pass defense (249.4 yards allowed per game).
+- The 249.4 yards per game the Dolphins are giving up through the air makes them the NFL's 19th-ranked pass defense.

-- The Dolphins' defense is seventh in the NFL, giving up 1.4 passing touchdowns per game.
+- At 1.4 passing TDs allowed per game, the Dolphins defense is ranked seventh in the NFL.

 Recent Performances

-- In last week's matchup with the Jaguars, Jones completed 73.3% of his pass attempts for 227 yards, while tossing three touchdowns.
+- Jones put together a 227-yard performance against the Jaguars last week, completing 73.3% of his passes and throwing for three touchdowns.

-- He also added 12 yards on two carries, averaging six yards per carry without a touchdown.
+- He also ran the ball two times for 12 yards, averaging six yards per carry on the ground.

-- Jones has thrown for 671 yards (223.7 ypg), completing 57.9% of his passes and collecting five touchdown passes and four interceptions over his last three games.
+- Over his last three games, Jones has racked up 671 passing yards (223.7 yards per game) while going 62-for-107 (57.9% completion percentage) and throwing five touchdowns and four interceptions.

-- He's also helped out on the ground, with 57 rushing yards (19.0 ypg) on nine carries.
+- He's also rushed nine times for 57 yards, averaging 19.0 yards per game.

 Jones' New England Teammates